xaviershilosaputra/GitGud/README.md

 # GitGud

 **GitGud** is an interactive and story-based Git learning platform.
-You play the role of a specialist exploring the ancient Kethara Repository, where you must restore a corrupted archive using real-world Git commands.
+You play the role of an archeologist exploring the ancient Kethara Repository, where you must restore a corrupted archive using real-world Git commands.
 The story is divided into five separate arcs that guide the user from basic file tracking to advanced professional workflows.
 All tasks require you to interact with a terminal or solve logic puzzles based on Git's working mechanism.

 ## Features